Women's Missionary Union @ Charity

 The WMU (Women's Missionary Union) meets the 2nd Wednesday morning of the month at 10:00 in the Fellowship Hall.
 The purpose of this meeting is to encourage missions efforts both locally and globally.
 The WMU acts as a mission arm of the church, often working behind the scenes to encourage and equip mission opportunities within the church.
 After the meeting, the ladies normally travel together for a meal at a local restaurant.

-We as ladies and girls at Charity’s WMU have six specific objectives:
+The ladies at Charity’s WMU have six specific objectives:

-We meet on the 2nd Wednesday morning of each month at 10:00 for a time of fellowship and Bible Study.
+We meet on the 2nd Wednesday morning of each month at 10:00 for a time of focus on Bible Study.

 We support missions through the Cooperative Program, State Missions, World Hunger, Lottie Moon Christmas offering, Annie Armstrong Easter offering, Operation Christmas Child, Backpacks for Appalachia, and our local school system.